ihrke/balancinator/intro.md

 The Balancinator operationalizes gender balance as binary between men and women.
 When interpreting the plots we encourage to acknowledge that there might be more than two genders in your organization and that representation of men and women is only one of many indicators for gender equality.

-The Balancinator was developed within the [Prestige Project](https://uit.no/research/prestige) (2018-2021/281862) at UiT The Arctic University of Norway, a research and intervention project with the goal to promote gender balance in research leadership.
-It builds on Duarte et al. (2020), Gender Distribution beyond Coarse Measurements, Report 01/2020, [doi:10.7557/7.5687](https://doi.org/10.7557/7.5687)
+The Balancinator is currently developed within the [Prestige Project](https://uit.no/research/prestige) (2018-2021/281862) at UiT The Arctic University of Norway, a research and intervention project with the goal to promote gender balance in research leadership.
+It builds on [Duarte et al. (2020), Gender Distribution beyond Coarse Measurements, Report 01/2020, doi:10.7557/7.5687](https://doi.org/10.7557/7.5687)

+The source code of the Balancinator is located at: https://github.com/ihrke/balancinator/.
 The Balance plot is based on the `divergingPips` R-package developed by Richard Morey: https://github.com/richarddmorey/divergingPips.

-The source code of the Balancinator is located at: https://github.com/ihrke/balancinator/

-The Balancinator allows you to:
+<h4>The Balancinator allows you to:</h4>

 - create beautiful evidence to assess gender balance **beyond coarse measurements**
 - visualize gender balance by means of **generic plots of diverging pips**